davidkml/vc-made-simple/docs/COMMANDS.md

 - cache the contents of the file being staged to create a snapshot and reduce the requirements during the commit operation

 **Failure cases**:
-- if repository is not in initialized, abort and print to standard error:
+- if repository is not initialized, abort and print to standard error:
 ```
 Repository is not initialized
   (use "vms init" to initialize repository)